Back to Podcast Guides

 Put your effort into alignment before you put it into output

-Michael’s argument is not “do less work.”
-It is “stop using strain as proof that you deserve the result.”
-In the episode, he points out that many people apply more and more effort because they hope life will eventually become effortless.
-The pattern can become circular: work harder, become exhausted, rest with guilt, then return to even more force.1
+Michael's argument is specific: stop using strain as proof that you deserve the result.
+He points out that many people apply more effort because they hope life will eventually become effortless.
+The cycle feeds itself: work harder, crash, rest with guilt, return to even more force.

-A better question is: where does this action spring from?2
+A better question before any demanding task: where does this action spring from?

 1. What am I trying to prove?
 Worthiness, competence, usefulness, success, safety, belonging?